axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/token-withdraw.md

    ![token-withdrawal-9](../assets/token-withdrawal-9.png)

-6. Sign the transaction in your connected Ethereum wallet to receive the tokens.
+6. Sign the transaction in your connected Ethereum wallet to receive the transfer.

 ## Step 4.
 Receive your tokens on Ethereum

-The withdrawal is now complete.
+When the withdrawal is complete, you'll see a "Withdrawal completed" window.

 ![token-withdrawal-10](../assets/token-withdrawal-10.png)